Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: Experiments

 \subsection{Outdoor}

+Fig.~\ref{fig:outdoor_experiment:uv_img} provides an overview of the outdoor experimental setup.
 Multiple outdoor experiments with varying exposure time settings were conducted (Tab.~\ref{tab:param_overview}).
 For example, in the experiment shown in Fig.~\ref{fig:high_exposure}, automatic exposure and gain control were used.
-We observed that with a maximum exposure time of \SI{3}{\milli\second}, the camera maintained a stable frame rate (essential for reliable \ac{UVDAR} operation) while reflections remained clearly visible at distances exceeding \SI{20}{\meter} on the water surface.
-The \ac{UVDAR} system provides uncertainty estimates to account for potential ambiguities in position, but we excluded these from our evaluation, as their spread is typically large and less informative for our analysis.
+We observed that with a maximum exposure time of \SI{3}{\milli\second}, the camera maintained a stable frame rate (essential for reliable signal extraction) while reflections remained clearly visible at distances exceeding \SI{20}{\meter} on the water surface.
+To study the sensitivity of our method to height biases (e.g., from barometric sensors), we introduced systematic height biases of up to $\pm\SI{15}{\percent}$ (Tab.~\ref{tab:height}), representing a worst-case scenario.
+For brevity, only the outdoor results are reported in Tab.~\ref{tab:height}, as these exhibited the largest absolute errors.
+The results indicate that the method remains robust, exhibiting only minor variations in localization accuracy across all evaluated scenarios.

 Fig.~\ref{fig:exp_outdoor} shows the three most relevant outdoor flights, comparing the relative positions obtained from our method, \ac{UVDAR}, and the ground truth.
 Our reflection-based approach maintained high accuracy at distances beyond \SI{30}{\meter}, whereas \ac{UVDAR} struggled to provide reliable estimates past \SI{20}{\meter}.
 This highlights the advantage of our approach, which operates without prior knowledge of the \ac{UAV} size or the configuration of its light sources.